England to take a knee before World Cup opener against Iran as James Maddison ruled out with injury

 "But we're in an economic recession and life has been difficult for a lot of our people so we want them to enjoy their football and have a journey with our team that brings some real happiness."

+"I feel we've made it clear as a team and as an organisation that we want to wear the armband," Kane said.

+"I know the FA are talking to FIFA and I'm sure by game time tomorrow they will have a decision.
+But I think we have made it clear that we want to wear it."

-Captain Harry Kane said England go into the tournament hungry for success.
+Kane also said that England go into the tournament in Qatar hungry for success.

 "Whenever you go through a spell with club or country and when you haven't won for a little while, you're always that little bit more hungry to turn that around," he said.